eag1ex/simple-order-api/README.md

 	-  **/simple-order/config.js**: default configuration file imported to Store.js, but you can import yours, __how to__ available in `./examples.js`

-	-  **/simple-order/store.json** : available store imported to Store.js class, you can add any more items following the same schema.
+	-  **/simple-order/storeData.json** : available store imported to Store.js class, you can add any more items following the same schema.
+	**/simple-order/storeData.js** : you can also provide as js file

 * About `server`: